 How much do you know about the early Dutch settlers in the American Midwest, some of whom are your ancestors?
 Have you ever wondered how those early Dutch immigrants managed to create homes, stay healthy, educate their children, celebrate their religion, farm the land, and create a prosperous life in the primitive, unsettled prairie lands of Nebraska?

-The Bade thesis covers these eight major topics:
+The Bade thesis includes the following major sections: